The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Methodology

 Networks based on criminal justice data are likely to be incomplete, and missing data are likely to impact on individual nodes' centrality scores \parencite{bright2013, bright2022, campana2012, berlusconi2013}.
 In this section, we introduce a level of uncertainty in our analyses and explore the validity of our results.
 Our methodology uses a simple machine learning algorithm \parencite{wu2012} in conjunction with Katz centrality, following examples where deep reinforcement learning has been used to predict links in dynamic criminal network data with good results when combined with traditional social network analysis \parencite{lim2019}.

-To account for missing edges that may impact on Katz centrality scores, we develop an extension to the adjacency matrix of the Cicala network where we introduce edges that were not originally observed using Bernoulli random variables.
+To account for missing edges that may impact Katz centrality scores, we model the possibility of unobserved interactions between known members of the Cicala network by performing a Bernoulli trial independently for each absent edge.
+Specifically, for every pair of nodes not connected in the observed network, an edge was added with a fixed probability.
+This approach provides a simple and transparent mechanism for introducing uncertainty regarding missing interactions while allowing the level of incompleteness to be controlled directly through a single parameter.
+The maximum number of edges that could be added corresponds to the difference between the number of edges in the observed network and that of the complete graph on the same set of nodes.

 We then test how reliable our predictions are to unseen information by comparing the original Katz centrality node rankings to those of the modified network, i.e., by assessing the extent to what our results change or remain the same when introducing some level of uncertainty to our observed network.
 We start by accepting any edges observed by law enforcement as fact, and by considering every other edge as a connection that might have existed but was not observed.
 To do this, we introduce new edges to the network probabilistically using individual Bernoulli trials.
 We then recalculate Katz centrality values and rank nodes by these new centrality values.
 This allows us to obtain a new ranking of nodes, which can then be compared to the original.

 We propose to study the following symmetric, uncertainty adjacency matrix $A_B$, defined as:

 where $A$ is the matrix of the observed network of $N$ nodes, $\mathbb{1}$ is the $N\times N$ matrix with all entries being 1, $I$ is the $N\times N$ identity matrix,\footnote{The identity matrix $I$ is an $N \times N$ matrix in which all the elements on the main diagonal (from top left to bottom right) are 1, and all other elements are 0.} and $B$ is a diagonal matrix such that: